 Cold sweats, sleeplessness, tension headaches, sheer panic: sounds like pre-shoot anxiety to us!
-For some photographers, the days leading up to a wedding are racked with stress.
-Here’s how to calm your nerves and shoot anxiety-free!
+For some photographers, the days leading up to a wedding photography session are racked with stress.
+Here’s how to calm your pree-shot nerves and have a photo session that’s anxiety-free!
 (Photos & quotes by: CLARA RICE)

 Six Months Out: